Riley-McClellan-ds/NHANES-blood-health-prediction/README.md

 <p align="center">
 <img src="images/Age_graph.png">
 </p>
 Above you'll see that the decision to cut children 19 and under was at the cost of a lot of data.
-Later it may be wise to reevaluate and determine if children aged 16-19 can be included.
+Later it may be wise to reevaluate and determine if children aged 16-19 can be useful in their own model.

 <br/><br/>
 <p align="center">